 There are a few ways to do it.
 One of the best ways is to move to a cheaper place than where you’re living.
 From my personal experience, I can tell you that, you can get an apartment of your choice, at a much lower rent.

-Another good opportunity to raise your income is to participate in these online surveys.
+Another good opportunity to raise your income is to participate in these highest paying online surveys.
 It will be quite interesting too!

 You can also search the web for various ways to earn extra income.